Bus Accident Lawyers Serving Boynton Beach

 To schedule your consultation, call us at (561) 800-8000 or leave your contact information in our online case form.

-Florida’s statute of limitations offers victims of bus accidents a four-year timeline for filing a claim.
+Florida’s statute of limitations offers victims of bus accidents a two-year timeline for filing a claim.
 Don’t let any more time pass you by.

 Call Frankl Kominsky Injury Lawyers today.